marcinx64/pp-to-amd-epp/README.md

 There is no configuration required.

-Tested on Fedora 39 with 6.5.6 kernel with ASUS Zephyrus g14 2021 AMD Ryzen 9 5900HS
+Tested on Fedora 39 with 6.5.6 kernel on ASUS Zephyrus g14 2021 AMD Ryzen 9 5900HS

 dependencies:
-python3
+* python3
-power-profiles-daemon (installed by default on Fedora 35+)
+* power-profiles-daemon (installed by default on Fedora 35+)